jameskabbes/HackIllinois2025/README.md

 ### Assembly Instructions

-Complete all the instructions from the following sections on the assembly documentation website.<br>
+Complete all the instructions from the assembly instructions tutorial.<br>
 Note the following tips:

 - Chapter 1 Step 2-3 (page 42 of tutorial, page 46 of PDF)